Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Difficult Bureaucracy and regulations

 To say China has a massive, complex, and ever-changing set of rules and regulations is an understatement.
 China’s Bureaucracy is massive, and navigating it can sometimes feel like living in a Kafka novel.
-On top of its size and complexity, China chooses which laws to enforce almost randomly.
-While setting up short-term relationships and projects is simple, it gets exponentially more difficult the more you wish to expand.
+In addition to its size and complexity, China chooses which laws to enforce almost arbitrarily.
+While setting up short-term relationships and projects is simple, it becomes exponentially more difficult the more you wish to expand them.
 It can be a nightmare if you get to the level of setting up your manufacturing.
 Foreign ownership, while possible, is challenging and can take years.
 China almost forces Joint Ventures with Chinese partners that may or may not be reliable.

 Tariffs are only going to get worse.

-Tariffs have already hit $50 billion worth of goods in China, and the current administration seems intent on following through with another $200 billion soon.
+Tariffs have already affected $50 billion worth of goods in China, and the current administration appears intent on implementing another $200 billion in tariffs soon.
 Even beyond the United States, other countries are looking to restrict the outflow of trade to bolster their competitive advantages.
-On the opposite end are countries like Vietnam actively pursuing and signing free trade deals instead of getting hit with Tariffs.
+On the opposite end are countries like Vietnam, which are actively pursuing and signing free trade deals instead of being hit with Tariffs.

 Raising Cost

-Beyond Tariffs, prices of goods exported from China have been increasing little by little each year.
-The rising cost in China is because of a few overall positive trends, such as raising wages and stricter environmental regulations.
+Beyond Tariffs, the prices of goods exported from China have been increasing gradually each year.
+The rising cost in China is due to several overall positive trends, including rising wages and stricter environmental regulations.
 Nonetheless, China has slowly moved away from the “Cheap” manufacturing base.

 Counterfeiting and trust

-My clients’ most significant concern when sourcing from China is having their items getting ripped off or counterfeited.
+My clients’ most significant concern when sourcing from China is having their items stolen or counterfeited.
 For years, China has been notorious for stealing designs, ignoring patents, and sometimes cloning entire businesses.
-For FBA clients, it’s not unheard of for a Chinese-based supplier to figure out where the product is being sold and hijack a listing.
-Therefore, it would be best to go above and beyond to ensure that you have protections in places such as hiring a sourcing company that makes NDAs mandatory in all contracts and forbids its employees and the factories it works with from selling even unrelated products online.
+For FBA clients, it’s not unheard of for a Chinese-based supplier to determine where a product is being sold and hijack a listing.
+Therefore, it would be best to go above and beyond to ensure that you have protections in place, such as hiring a sourcing company that makes non-disclosure agreements (NDAs) mandatory in all contracts and forbids its employees and the factories it works with from selling even unrelated products online.

 Corner cutting

-‘Chabuduo’ is a Chinese word that roughly translates as “close enough,” The concept is all too prevalent in Chinese manufacturing.
-When you source products, you must be highly vigilant, ensure that the product isn’t made cheaper than expected, and cut corners.
+‘Chabuduo’ is a Chinese word that roughly translates as “close enough.”
+The concept is all too prevalent in Chinese manufacturing.
+When sourcing products, you must be highly vigilant to ensure that the product isn’t made cheaper than expected and cut corners.
 Commonly, suppliers only do what is necessary, not one bit more, to make your product.
 There are many ways this concept manifests itself in an end product.
-For instance, you may get a sample made of one material and the final product made of another or have internal components that are not what they should be.
+For instance, you may get a sample made of one material and the final product made of another, or have internal components that are not what they should be.
 If you want to ensure that your product is legit and up to your standards, it may be in your best interest to hire a sourcing company to help you.

 Vietnam as a backup supplier

-Many people are already sourcing from China, but many people are starting to look elsewhere for suppliers with significant changes going on.
-It’s common for larger companies to audit their supply chain and find backup suppliers to adapt to market changes quickly.
-A robust supply chain is essential for companies that want to deliver the best customer service.
+Many people are already sourcing from China, but others are starting to look elsewhere for suppliers due to significant changes.
+It’s common for larger companies to audit their supply chain and identify backup suppliers to adapt to market changes quickly.
+A robust supply chain is crucial for companies seeking to deliver exceptional customer service.

 Regarding robustness, the best way to protect yourself from as much risk as possible is to diversify your supply chain as much as possible.
 Having backup suppliers in Vietnam isn’t something only large companies can do; it’s becoming more familiar with companies of all sizes, including smaller ones.
-Suppliers in China and Vietnam allow them to have the absolute best supplier possible and move quickly to keep their supply chain moving.
+Suppliers in China and Vietnam enable them to have the absolute best suppliers possible and move quickly to keep their supply chains moving.

 The best way to accomplish this is to figure out your current China-based supply chain and replicate it as closely as possible in Vietnam.
-Once you find similar or suitable suppliers, get quotes and make a complete and detailed list of suitable suppliers.
-You must update this list regularly to maximize your supply chain’s robustness.
+Once you have found similar or suitable suppliers, obtain quotes and compile a comprehensive and detailed list of suitable suppliers.
+You must update this list regularly to maximize the robustness of your supply chain.
 If you are interested in this service, Cosmo can provide it.
 Cosmo has been helping clients find suppliers in Vietnam since 2014.

-Many buyers and companies dislike putting all their eggs in one basket.
+Many buyers and companies prefer not to put all their eggs in one basket.
 As a result, many multinationals and larger volume FBA sellers have adopted a China + Vietnam Strategy.
-By sourcing and buying the same or similar products from both China and Vietnam simultaneously, you can take advantage of the best features of both countries and hedge your bets against any significant changes in one country.
-Furthermore, with recent tariffs slapped against China, FBA buyers and major companies that use this policy could quickly shift production to Vietnam without any noticeable impact on their sales or supply chain.
+By sourcing and buying the same or similar products from both China and Vietnam simultaneously, you can leverage the best features of both countries and hedge against any significant changes in one country.
+Furthermore, with recent tariffs imposed on China, FBA buyers and major companies that utilize this policy could quickly shift production to Vietnam without any noticeable impact on their sales or supply chain.

-The China + Vietnam Sourcing strategy started with the clothing and footwear industries, which have been used for years.
+The China and Vietnam Sourcing strategy began with the clothing and footwear industries, which have been utilized for years.
 However, the dual-sourcing strategy is expanding quickly to several other industries.
 Even if you are already buying or manufacturing in China and do not plan to move, assessing the Vietnamese landscape is valuable to determine if you can do better here.
 A list of Vietnamese suppliers can also give you a backup plan if things suddenly change in China.
 A company needs to be robust and have redundant operations strategies to ensure the best service for its customers.

 Cosmo Sourcing // Your Trusted Partner In Vietnam